Your Dog Isn’t Just Hungry — They’re Bored

 Method 1: Embrace the Hunt with Scatter Feeding

-• Start simple: Scatter kibble or treats across the floor inside your home.
+• Start simple: Scatter kibble or treats across the floor inside your home

 Scatterfeeding is a favorite activity in my household!
 I will also use scatterfeeding before teaching an overly exhubertant dog a lesson in loose leash walking.